uber/piranha/generic/README.md

-# Generic Piranha
+# Piranha 2.0
-It scans source files to delete code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
+Piranha 2.0 provides a language-agnostic and flexible solution for deleting code related to stale feature flags leading to a cleaner, safer, more performant, and more maintainable code base.
-This generic tree-sitter based implementation for Piranha makes it easy to onboard new languages and new feature flag systems.

 ## Motivation

 Adding Piranha support for a new language requires re-implementing the entire refactoring logic for that particular language.
-It is time-consuming and expensive to develop and maintain such nearly similar implementations.
+It is time-consuming and expensive to develop and maintain these similar implementations.
-This implementation overcomes this problem by extracting the language specific syntactic transformations to tree-sitter query based rewrite rules, and applying them to the input program as chains of rules.
+Piranha 2.0 overcomes this problem by extracting the language specific syntactic transformations to tree-sitter query based rewrite rules, and applying them to the input program as chains of rules.

 ## Usage
 Piranha can be configured to recognize different flag APIs by specifying a `rules.toml` file (and optionally a `edges.toml`).
 Piranha will then perform the refactoring based on the flag behavior, which can be specified by providing `piranha_arguments.toml`.
 Moreover, Piranha can be configured to operate upon a new language by specifying a `/configuration/<lang-name>/rules.toml`, `/configuration/<lang-name>/edges.toml` and `/configuration/<lang-name>/scope_generators.toml`.